sahil-codex/sahil-codex/README.md

 ## Hi there 👋

-I'm a passionate learner exploring the world of **Web Development** and the **Cyber World**.
+I'm a passionate learner focused on **Web Development** with a strong interest in the **Cyber World** and web security.
-I enjoy understanding how websites work, building modern web applications, and learning about security and technologies behind the web.

 ## 🌱 Currently Learning
--Nextjs
--PostrgreSQL
--DSA
+- Next.js
+- PostgreSQL
+- Data Structures & Algorithms (DSA)

 ## 💡 Interests
 - Frontend & Backend Web Development